Zenika/CAO-App-archi-Tutorial-course/README.md

 ## Tools you need

- - an UML tool: PlantUML, Modelio, VisualParadigm...
+ - an UML tool: PlantUML, Modelio, VisualParadigm (community edition)...
  - your favorite IDE and programming language
  - some brain cells